barricklab/breseq/src/doc/gd_format.rst

 MASK: Repeat mask a section
 """"""""""""""""""""""""""""""""""""""

 Artificially mask a section of DNA as "N"s.
-This is useful for creating fake reference sequences.
-Particularly for targeted sequencing approaches.
+This is useful for creating modified reference sequences, particularly for targeted sequencing approaches.
 Line specification:

 4. **seq_id** *<string>*